 *Because there are so many tomatoes in the pot, this will take a bit of time to come to pressure.
 If the pot begins to count down before it comes to pressure with the pin still down, you can do one of two things:

 - Just let it finish as it is with the pin still down.
 The result will be totally 100% fine and cooked (there is no meat in here – only veggies).

 - Remove the lid and then secure it again (as you re-close the lid, the pin will pop up very quickly so you’ll need to press down and maneuver it slightly so it’s in the locked position again).
 Then hit “Keep Warm/Cancel” and then “Manual” or “Pressure Cook” High Pressure for another 5 minutes.

-If you want your soup a little thinner, add in another cup of vegetable broth!
+If you want your soup a little thinner and/or, add in another cup of vegetable broth or cream!

 If you have another way you like to make your grilled cheese instead of the way I do mine, have right at it!
 But I DO suggest you use a melty cheese that is easy to cut into croutons with minimal gooeyness once it cools.